 Vatsa - It was presently under the modern city of Allahabad.
 His capital was Kaushambi.
 The king here was Udayan.
 Udayan was educated in Buddhism by the Buddhist monk Pindola.
 And it became a follower of Buddhism.
 Vatsa was also a famous trading town.

-Kuru - Presently, parts of Meerut, Delhi and Thaneshwar used to come in Kuru Mahajanapada.
+Kuru - Presently, parts of Meerut, Delhi, and Thaneshwar used to come in Kuru Mahajanapada.
 Its capital was Indraprastha.
 Earlier it was a monarchy.
 Later the republic was ruled here.

-Panchal - Bundelkhand Bareilly, Badaun and Farrukhabad districts of modern western Uttar Pradesh were under Panchal Mahajanpad.
-Its two parts were Ahichhatra, the capital of North Panchal and Kampilya, the capital of Southern Panchal.
+Panchal - Bundelkhand Bareilly, Badaun, and Farrukhabad districts of modern western Uttar Pradesh were under Panchal Mahajanpad.
+Its two parts were Ahichhatra, the capital of North Panchal, and Kampilya, the capital of Southern Panchal.

 Avanti - It was the main Mahajanapada of western India.
-It was under the present day Malwa and Madhya Pradesh.
-The capital of its northern part was Ujjaini and the capital of southern part was Mahishmati.
+It was under the present-day Malwa and Madhya Pradesh.
+The capital of its northern part was Ujjaini and the capital of the southern part was Mahishmati.
 The king of this was Chandpradyot.
 When he was suffering from jaundice.
 Then Bimbisara sent his royalist jeevak to his service.
 Avanti was the main center of Buddhism.
 Later, Magadha ruler Shishunaga merged it into Magadha.

 Surasena - This was the area around modern Mathura.
 Its capital was Mathura.
 During the time of Mahajanapada, the king of this place was Avantiputra.